Shortlisted for the Booker Prize 2020

 Shuggie is different.
 Fastidious and fussy, he shares his mother’s sense of snobbish propriety.
 The miners' children pick on him and adults condemn him as no’ right.
 But Shuggie believes that if he tries his hardest, he can be normal like the other boys and help his mother escape this hopeless place.

 Douglas Stuart's Shuggie Bain lays bare the ruthlessness of poverty, the limits of love, and the hollowness of pride.
-A counterpart to the privileged Thatcher-era London of Alan Hollinghurst’s The Line of Beauty, it also recalls the work of Édouard Louis, Frank McCourt, and Hanya Yanagihara, it is a blistering debut by a brilliant novelist with a powerful and important story to tell.
+A counterpart to the privileged Thatcher-era London of Alan Hollinghurst’s The Line of Beauty, it also recalls the work of Édouard Louis, Frank McCourt, and Hanya Yanagihara, a blistering debut by a brilliant writer with a powerful and important story to tell.

 Beautiful and bleak but with enough warmth and optimism to carry the reader through.